-1. iPhone Video Audio Out Of Sync in iMovie, FCP, Adobe Premiere Pro, etc.
+1. Fix iPhone/iPad Video Audio Out Of Sync in iMovie, FCP, Adobe Premiere

 The source videos shot on iPhone play well.
 However, when editing in iMovie, Final Cut Pro, Adobe Premiere Pro, or other easy video editing tools, the sound is not in time with the video.
-The frame rate can cause the issue.
-Videos captured by iPhone use Variable Frame Rate.
-Most video editors like iMovie, Final Cut Pro, Adobe Premiere Pro only support constant frame rate or have poor handling of Variable Frame Rate.
-This may lead to an audio sync issue and choppy video playback.
-To fix the issue, you can convert your iPhone footages from Variable Frame Rate to Constant Frame Rate using VideoProc.
+Videos captured by iPhone use Variable Frame Rate for better compression and performance.
+However, the variable frame rate is not welcomed by most editors.
+Though the latest Premiere Pro CC 12.0.1 adds support for Variable Frame Rate, most others like iMovie, Final Cut Pro, Lightworks only support constant frame rate or have poor handling of Variable Frame Rate.
+This is the main cause for an iPhone audio sync issue and choppy video playback.
+To fix the issue, you need to convert iPhone footages from Variable Frame Rate to Constant Frame Rate.

 Step 1: Click the Video button, and select your source iPhone clip by clicking the + Video icon.